AuthentiqID/authentiq-docs/docs/index.md

 Alternatively, learn more about [Authentiq](https://www.authentiq.com/developers/?utm_source=docs&utm_medium=docs&utm_campaign=index){:target="_blank"} first, or check out a code example by signing into the [Dashboard](https://dashboard.authentiq.com/?utm_source=docs&utm_medium=docs&utm_campaign=index){:target="_blank"} straight away.

-## Basics
+## The basics

 Authentiq Connect...

 - is built on top of OpenID Connect, supporting [many](#supported-standards) open standards;
-- leverages *scopes* to request [identity claims](#identity-claims) from end users;
+- leverages *scopes* to request [identity scopes](#identity-scopes) from end users;
 - supports both *passwordless authentication* (Authentiq ID) and *two-step verification* (TOTP); and <!-- ### use cases -->
-- works well with server side, JavaScript (SPA's), native and hybrid applications.
+- works well with server side, JavaScript (SPA's), native (desktop or mobile) and hybrid applications.

 It is usually a matter of minutes to configure your favorite OAuth 2.0 or OIDC [client library or framework](#integrations) for Authentiq Connect.
-Try it now, or continue reading...
+[Try it now](get-started.md), or continue reading first...

-<a href="https://dashboard.authentiq.com/?utm_source=docs&utm_medium=index&utm_campaign=tryitnow" class="btn btn-default btn-outline btn-cta" data-theme=“basic”>Try it now</a>

-# Features
+# OpenID Connect

 ## Supported standards